-This article explains how your application is automatically warmed up.
+This article explains how your application is automatically warmed up, which helps to deliver optimal performance.

-You may need to warmup your application in the following cases:
+The warmup of your application is automatically performed in the following cases:

 - During deployment